-How 9 Famous Acquitted Defendants Spent The Rest of Their Lives
+How 9 Famous Acquitted Defendants Spent Their Lives

-Last night's not guilty verdict for George Zimmerman ended his emotional and highly publicized trial over the tragic shooting death of Trayvon Martin.
-Here’s how life shook out for a few other acquitted defendants in high-profile trials.
+Here’s how life shook out for a few acquitted defendants in high-profile trials.

 1. Lizzie Borden